-The Company monitors franchisee receivable balances and adjusts credit terms when necessary to minimize the Company's exposure to high risk accounts receivable.
-For the three month period ended September 24, 2023, bad debt expense was \$25 thousand compared to the bad debt expense of \$4 thousand for the same period in the prior fiscal year due to international receivables.
+The Company monitors franchisee receivable balances and adjusts credit terms when necessary to minimize the Company's exposure to high-risk accounts receivable.
+For the three month period ended September 29, 2024, recoveries for credit losses was \$17 thousand compared to provision for credit losses of \$25 thousand for the same period in the prior fiscal year.
+During the three month period ended September 29, 2024, the Company recorded a gain in provision for credit losses due to the recoveries of receivables that had been previously reserved.

-Interest Expense
+Interest Expense and Income